How to Prepare Flower Gardens for Spring

 Taking action in spring will give your garden the early boost it needs to look amazing throughout the seasons.
 Below are some steps to ensure a thriving, blooming garden from spring through fall.

 Cutting Back & Pruning In Your Garden

 If no new growth is coming up through the ground, then cut the dead stems as low as you can go to make it easier for the new growth to come to the surface.
 If new growth is appearing through the soil, be gentle and cut as close to the new growth as you can, without damaging it.

-If the dead stems or old growth has flopped over, gently give the material a tug.
-If the material comes out easily, pull as much away from the new growth as possible, allowing the plant to be exposed, this is recommended for lilies, hostas, and grasses and is easier than cutting.
+If the dead stems or old growth have flopped over, gently give the material a tug to remove it.
+If the material comes out easily, pull as much away from the new growth as possible, allowing the plant to be exposed.
+Pulling or tugging is recommended for day lilies, hostas, and grasses and is easier than cutting.

 Raking Debris From Your Garden